 Laws and lawyers frequently refer to the offense of driving with a .08% blood alcohol concentration (BAC) or higher as DUI "per se."
 At a BAC of .08% or higher, a crime occurs regardless of whether the alcohol had (or could have had) any effect on the motorist’s driving.
 (Lower limits apply to drivers who are under the age of 21.)
 Some states also have per se Drug DUI laws that make it illegal to drive with a certain concentration of select drugs in your system.
-Simply driving with that particular blood alcohol concentration is enough for a conviction.
-(This article discusses “per se” violations for driving with alcohol in one’s system.
-The law regarding limits for the amount of drugs in the body is a separate issue.)
+Simply driving with that particular blood alcohol or drug concentration is enough for a conviction.

 Why the DUI Per Se Rule is So Strict

 To some, the DUI per se rule seems unfair—after all, .08% BAC is highly arbitrary given not only the tolerance that people can develop over a lifetime of drinking, but also the variability in rates of absorption and metabolism.
 And for some people, it may take only a few drinks to reach a BAC of .08%.
 But whatever the fairness of the per se limit may be, all states have DUI per se laws.

-The arbitrariness of per se statutes is a result of lobbying efforts, primarily those of Mothers Against Drunk Driving (MADD).
+Lobbying groups have encouraged legislatures to create per se DUI laws.
 These efforts involved scientific opinions stating that anybody with a BAC of .10% or more could reasonably be considered under the influence.
 Ultimately, the National Highway Traffic Safety Administration (NHTSA) reduced the figure to .08%.
 All states adopted that figure when the federal government made its implementation a condition of receiving federal transportation aid.
 And with it, prosecutors were given a shortcut that allowed them to prove a DUI without proving actual impairment.

 Fighting DUI Per Se